vuetifyjs/nuxt-module/docs/guide/advanced/layers-and-hooks.md

 :::

-and your module will load your configuration via `vuetify:registerModule` Nuxt hook:
+and your module will load your configuration via the `vuetify:registerModule` Nuxt hook:
 ::: code-group

 ```ts [modules/my-vuetify-module.ts]